Pedestrian hit and killed Friday morning

-FAIRFAX COUNTY, Va. — A pedestrian is dead after a driver struck and killed them early Friday morning.
+FAIRFAX COUNTY, Va. — A pedestrian is dead after a driver hit and killed them early Friday morning and the drove away.

 Fairfax County Police responded to the 12500 block of Fair Lakes Circle for a pedestrian struck.